 He flees the mansion in panic, soon learning that the Lords of Alchemy plan to annihilate the world if each nation doesn’t submit to their control within seven days.
 Once recovered, Hayabusa sets out to stop them, as well hoping to discover a cure to rid him of the curse.

 Such a quest takes you across the globe, with Team Ninja’s unending perseverance for quality in cinematics and game design shining throughout.
-Ayane, who some may recognise from Dead or Alive, also appears within two entirely new chapters exclusive to the Wii U version that extend a further perspective to the storyline.
+Ayane, who some may recognise from Dead or Alive, also appears within two entirely new chapters exclusive to the Wii U version that extends a further perspective to the storyline.

-If there’s one thing Ninja Gaiden 3: Razor’s Edge isn’t short on, it’s blood.
+If there’s one thing Ninja Gaiden 3: Razor’s Edge isn’t short on, its blood.
 Combat proves fast, fluid and responsive, with the return of dismemberment greeting plenty a gruesome moment.
-You’ll employ use of Quick Attacks (Y), Strong Attacks (X), Shuriken (A) and Ninpo (A+X) to defeat your opponents, with unlockable skills allowing you to alter the dynamic of your combat approach.
+You’ll employ the use of Quick Attacks (Y), Strong Attacks (X), Shuriken (A) and Ninpo (A+X) to defeat your opponents, with unlockable skills allowing you to alter the dynamic of your combat approach.
 Alternate weaponry is also welcome, with players sure to find a favourite.